What will we cover?

 And we would be rewarded with a list of all of the names in the Employee table.
 In this case that's only three, but if we have a big database that's probably going to be more information than we want.
 To control the output we need to be able to refine our search somewhat and SQL allows us to do this by adding a WHERE clause to our SELECT statement, like this:

 the condition is an arbitrarily complex boolean expression and, as we shall see, can include nested SELECT statements within it.

 Let's use a WHERE clause to refine our search of names.
 We will only look for names of employees who are labourers:

 sqlite> SELECT Name ...> FROM Employee ...> WHERE Employee.Grade = 'Labourer';

 Now we only get two names back.
 We could extend the condition using boolean operators such as AND, OR, NOT etc. Note that using the = condition the case of the string is important, testing for 'labourer' would not have worked!
 We'll see how to get round that limitation later on.

 As expected we only get one name back - that of the foreman.
 But notice that we also got back the salary, because we added Amount to the list of columns selected.
-Also note that we have two parts to our where clause combined using an and boolean operator.
+Also note that we have two parts to our WHERE clause combined using an and boolean operator.
 The first part links the two tables together by ensuring that the common fields are equal, this is known as a join in SQL.
-(The whole topic of joining tables can get quite complex and SQL regulars tend to prefer a more explicit form of join.
-The Guru99 tutorial at https://www.guru99.com/sqlite-join.html explains it in much more detail than we can go into here.)
+(The whole topic of joining tables can get quite complex and SQL regulars tend to prefer a more explicit form of join that we won't get into here.